janpolowinski/dswarm-temporary-docu/Server-Install.md

 * is _curl_ installed?
 * when building the projects with maven, did you use the `-U` option to update project dependencies?
 * Check your [[dswarm Configuration]].
-Are database name and password correct, i.e. the ones used when installing MySQL (step [[Server-Install#8-setup-mysql]])?
+Are database name and password correct, i.e., the ones used when installing MySQL (step [[Server-Install#8-setup-mysql]])?
 Compare _dswarm/persistence/src/main/resources/create_database.sql_ with _dswarm/dswarm.conf_ or any other configuration option you use.
+* Can Tomcat read the configuration file?
 * [[initialize the databases|Server-Install#18-initializereset-database]].
 They may be empty or contain corrupted data caused by a failed unit tests.
 * Did you miss an update of, e.g., the neo4j version?
 Compare your installed version with the required version (see [[step 5|Server-Install#5-install-neo4j]])
 * Are the tmp folders and log folders existent and are they writeable (also for Tomcat)?
   * If you specified a tmp folder in the config, make sure it contains a tmp/resources and log folder
+* Did you set the maximum file-size for uploads (see Step 9) to a sufficient value for your scenario?